Rigid-Flex PCB Manufacturing, Design & Applications

-Production panels chemically cleaned, prior to application of circuit forming photoresist film, to ensure proper film adhesion.
-Conveyorised process utilizing thin core handling equipped systems to prevent damage to ultra-thin material cores.
+Production panels are chemically cleaned prior to the application of circuit-forming photoresist film to ensure that the film adheres properly.
+Conveyorized process using advanced handling systems for thin cores to avoid damage to the ultra-thin material cores.

 Circuit Pattern Exposure

-Circuit patterns chemically etched using specialized thin core handling equipped conveyorized systems.
-Both sides of panels etched simultaneously if required.
+Circuit patterns are chemically etched using specially designed thin-core handling conveyorized systems.
+Both sides of panels are etched at the same time if necessary.

 Copper Plating Process

-Fully automated electrolytic copper plating systems deposit required additional copper within plated through holes to form layer to layer electrical interconnects.
+Automated electrolytic copper plating systems deposit copper within plated through holes to form layer-to-layer electrical connections.

 Polyimide Coverlays aligned and tacked into place on production panels prior to Coverlay lamination process.

-Localized additional stiffeners (if required by specific design) aligned and applied prior to additional lamination process under heat, pressure and vacuum.
+Additional stiffeners are localized (if needed by a specific design) and placed in alignment prior to lamination using pressure, heat, and vacuum.

-100% netlist driven electrical test per IPC –ET-652.
-Simultaneous testing of all circuits for continuity and isolation.
-Both grid and flying probe test systems utilized.
+100% netlist-driven electrical test per IPC -ET-652.
+Continuous testing of all circuits to ensure continuity as well as isolation.
+Grid and flying probe test systems are utilized.

 Rigid-Flex PCB Design Guidelines

-While the advantages of rigid-flex PCBs are well-documented, there are several design guidelines that need to be followed when it comes to manufacturing these PCBs.
-These include:
+The advantages of rigid-flex PCBs have been well documented.
+There are a number of design guidelines to be adhered to in the process of manufacturing these PCBs.
+They include: